NSProgrammer/ZipUtilities/README.md

 _ZipUtilities_ provides a modular approach to compressing and decompressing individual entries of a zip archive.
 The _Zip_ file format specifies what compression method is used for any given entry in an archive.
 The two most common algorithms for zip archivers and unarchivers are *Deflate* and *Raw*.
 Given those are the two most common, _ZipUtilities_ comes with those algorithms built in with *Deflate* being provided from the _zlib_ library present on iOS and OS X and *Raw* simply being unmodified bytes (no compression).
 With the combination of `NOZCompressionLevel` and `NOZCompressionMethod` you can optimize the way you compress multiple entries in a file.
 For example: you might have a text file, an image and a binary to archive.
 You could add the text file with `NOZCompressionLevelDefault` and `NOZCompressionMethodDeflate`, the image with `NOZCompressionMethodNone` and the binary with `NOZCompressionLevelVeryLow` and `NOZCompressionMethodDeflate` (aka Fast).

 Since _ZipUtilities_ takes a modular approach for compression methods, adding support for additional compression encoders and decoders is very straightforward.
-You simply implement the `NOZEncoder` and `NOZDecoder` protocols and register them with the related `NOZCompressionMethod` with `NOZCompressionLibrary`.
-For instance, you might want to add _BZIP2_ support: just implement `MyBZIP2Encoder<NOZEncoder>` and `MyBZIP2Decoder<NOZDecoder>` and update the know encoders and decoders for `NOZCompressionMethodBZip2` in _ZipUtilities_ before you start zipping or unzipping with the `NOZCompressionLibrary`.
+You simply implement the `NOZEncoder` and `NOZDecoder` protocols and register them for the related `NOZCompressionMethod` with a `NOZCompressionLibrary` (including the `sharedInstance`).
+For instance, you might want to add _BZIP2_ support: just implement `MyBZIP2Encoder<NOZEncoder>` and `MyBZIP2Decoder<NOZDecoder>` and update the known encoders and decoders for `NOZCompressionMethodBZip2` in _ZipUtilities_ before you start zipping or unzipping with the `NOZCompressionLibrary`.

 *Example:*